-The business analytics market has gotten pretty big over the last 20 years.
+The analytics market has gotten pretty big over the last 20 years.
 There are now dozens of companies touting hundreds of different business intelligence and business analytics solutions.
 But not all of these solutions are well-suited for the specific needs of software-as-a-service (SaaS) companies like yours.

-Making matters worse, there are plenty of BI companies that say they’re embeddable, but in fact only offer a few embeddable features.
-Finding a business analytics company that’s focused on embedded and SaaS analytics is harder than finding that proverbial needle in a haystack.
+Making matters worse, there are plenty of BI companies that say they’re embeddable, but in fact, only offer a few embeddable features.
+Finding a BI company that’s focused on embedded analytics is harder than finding that proverbial needle in a haystack.

-#2 Scalability and Performance
+#2 Scalability and Performance: Essentials for User Experience

 Your users demand applications that are always available with 100% uptime and near-instantaneous performance.
 Choosing an embedded analytics platform that can’t scale up to meet these demands can be disastrous.
-SaaS companies not only need analytics that are 100% cloud native and serverless, but they also require pricing and licensing that don’t prohibit growth and user adoption.
+SaaS companies not only need analytics that are 100% cloud-native and serverless, but they also require pricing and licensing that don’t prohibit growth and user adoption.

 Only by using a modern architecture can your analytics scale without blowing up your infrastructure budget, and only with licensing that supports SaaS companies can you grow without worries.

 #3 A Seamless White Label Experience By The Embedded Analytics Software

 Nothing derails an embedded analytics project faster than a user experience that feels disconnected from the host application.
 It’s no longer enough to just place a chart inside of an iframe and call it a day.
-You need an embedded analytics platform with full white-labeling capabilities, one where every chart, font and color can be customized to perfectly match your existing application.
+You need an embedded analytics platform with full white-labeling capabilities, one where every chart, font, and color can be customized to perfectly match your existing application.

 This is how you increase user engagement and how SaaS applications become so sticky their users can’t live without them.
 Many platforms will offer some level of customization, but if you can see a difference in how the analytics look and feel, your users will too.

-#4 Developer Friendly Tools
+#4 Developer-Friendly Tools

 We like to say that your embedded analytics solution should be built for the way you build software.
-That means being 100% SDLC compliant and having developer-friendly (and DevOps friendly) tools that your team will love working with.
-If your platform doesn’t include a robust API, prebuilt widgets and lots of training, tutorials and examples to get you started, it’s going to take a long time to get up and running with that first application.
+That means being 100% SDLC compliant and having developer-friendly (and DevOps-friendly) tools that your team will love working with.
+If your platform doesn’t include a robust API, prebuilt widgets, and lots of training, tutorials, and examples to get you started, it’s going to take a long time to get up and running with that first application.

-Always make sure your embedded analytics platform is developer and DevOps friendly.
+Always make sure your embedded analytics platform is developer and DevOps-friendly.

 #5 A Focus on SaaS Companies

-When most analytics companies talk about embedded capabilities, they’re almost always just talking about the embeddable features within their product.
-But embedding analytics into your application isn’t the end goal, it’s just the beginning.
-In order to truly be successful, it’s essential that your vendor be able to infuse analytics throughout your organization.
+When most analytics companies talk about embedded capabilities, they’re almost always just talking about the embeddable features within their SaaS product.
+But embedding analytics into your application as SaaS BI isn’t the end goal, it’s just the beginning.

+To truly be successful, it’s essential that your vendor be able to infuse analytics throughout your organization.
 For example, will your vendor share their product roadmap so that you can align your product releases?
 Do they offer automated release notes that can be easily rolled into your own?
 What about end user training and support, will they be helping you with that?

 We’ve already talked about the importance of keeping your developers and DevOps happy, well, the same applies to product management, customer success and even finance, where your vendor should be offering pricing and licensing that encourages, instead of discourages, user adoption and growth.